Instead of ideas, a prima donnaís rage

 - The Ancient Egyptian Pharaohs had instead of a balcony a 'Window of Appearances' overlooking the main palace courtyard suitable for showering gold down on worthy officials and showing themselves to a worshipful populace.

 - Romanian dictator Nicolae Ceaușescu's famous balcony speech took place immediately prior to the Romanian revolution.
-He tried to placate the crowd, dumstruck, that they were, for the first time, booing him.
+He tried to placate the crowd, dumbstruck, that they were, for the first time, booing him.
+He got about ten words out before the mob broke into the Presidential Palace and forced him to flee.